-Aggressive behavior is not only an emotional expression, it is also an important form of communication, usually directed at a ‘trigger’.
-It can serve many functions, i.e. trying to keep a threat at a distance, trying to keep access to important resources, trying to stop interactions or trying to catch and kill prey.
+Aggressive behaviour is not only an emotional expression, it is also an important form of communication, usually directed at a ‘trigger’.
+It can serve many functions, i.e. trying to keep a threat at a distance, trying to gain or keep access to important resources, trying to stop interactions or trying to catch and kill prey.

-When aggression is involved, I strongly advise dog guardians to consult a certified professional who can make a reliable behavioral analysis in order to find out what is causing the behavior (what is the function, which emotions are driving the behavior).
+When aggression is involved, I strongly advise family members to consult a qualified professional who can make a reliable analysis in order to find out what is causing the behaviour (which welfare needs are at play, what is the function, which emotions are driving the behaviour).

-A professional will not only focus on the context and the behavior in itself, but also dig deep into the background of the dog (physical health, medical history, genetics, breed, learning history, living environment, daily routines, etc..).
+A professional will not only focus on the context and the behaviour in itself, but also dig deep into the background and welfare of the dog (physical health, medical history, genetics, breed, learning history, living environment, daily routines, etc..).

-Dogs never behave aggressively ‘out of the blue’.
-There is always an underlying cause that needs to be carefully assessed in order to minimize risks and work on prevention and behavior change.
+Dogs rarely behave aggressively ‘out of the blue’.
+There is always an underlying cause that needs to be assessed in order to minimize risks and to work on improvement.

-In 2001 Dr. Kendal Shepherd (a certified veterinary surgeon and animal behaviorist from the UK who is an expert on aggression) created a depiction of the gestures and body language dogs can show in response to escalating stress and threat.
+In 2001 Dr. Kendal Shepherd (a certified veterinary surgeon and animal behaviourist from the UK who is an expert on aggression) created a depiction of the gestures and body language dogs can show in response to escalating stress and threat.
 From mild stress/discomfort signals to severe aggression (biting).
-An illustrated version was first published in the BSAVA Manual of Canine and Feline behavior in 2002.
+An illustrated version was first published in the BSAVA Manual of Canine and Feline behaviour in 2002.

-This is an extremely valuable and important guide (click here to visit her website) which can help many dog guardians and professionals to recognize and minimize the risk of further escalation by responding to these signals appropriately: stop the interaction, increase distance.
+This is offers a valuable guide (click here to visit her website) which can help many dog family members and professionals to recognize and minimize the risk of further escalation by responding to these signals appropriately if they take place in a risky context: stop the interaction, increase distance.

 By showing these signals the dog is trying to de-escalate the interaction.

-It is important to note that each dog is a unique individual and many factors including breed and learning history can influence the signals that dogs give before escalation occurs.
+It is important to note that each dog is a unique individual and many factors including breed and learning history can influence the signals that dogs give or don't give before escalation occurs.
 In example, a dog who has previously been punished for growling or barking, may skip this form of communication and attack without such clear noticeable warning signals.
 Another thing to note, is that not all signals that are related to stress or discomfort are a predecessor to aggression.
-The ladder of aggression is a valuable guideline, but it is not a formula set in stone.
+The situation and context in which body language occurs plays a key role (in example, a dog can bark and growl during socially playful interactions too).
+The ladder of aggression is a valuable guideline, but it is no fixed formula set in stone.

 The influence of stress

 Stress, be it positive (sometimes called ‘arousal’) or negative (distress), can have a strong influence on the risk of occurrence and the intensity of aggressive responses.
-A high stress level, causes the dog’s nervous system to become more sensitive and to respond faster and, in many cases, more intense/severe.
-Stress can increase the risk for emotionally ‘explosive’ behavior such as aggression.
-During a stress response, hormones are released into the blood stream and it can take hours for them to be broken down by the body in order to restore it’s normal balance (homeostasis).
-If dogs are not given enough time to recover from stressful experiences, stress can build up inside the body, keeping the nervous system on ‘high alert’.
+A high stress level causes the dog’s nervous system to become more sensitive and to respond faster and, in many cases, more intense/severe.
+Stress can increase the risk for emotionally ‘explosive’ behaviour such as aggression.
+If dogs are not able to recover from stressful experiences, stress can build up inside the body, keeping the nervous system on ‘high alert’.
 This can not only impact the health of the dog (i.e. damage the immune system), but also the sensitivity (and reactivity levels) of the dog.

-This is why, when aggression is involved, it is helpful to try to reduce stress in the dog body by changing daily routines/exposures/activities, by offering a healthy amount of rest and by stimulating activities that can have a calming effect (like sniffing, seeking and finding scattered treats, chewing or food puzzles that suit the individual needs).
+This is why, when aggression is involved, it is helpful to try to reduce stress in the dog's body by changing daily routines/exposures/activities, by offering a healthy amount of rest and by stimulating activities that can have a calming effect (like sniffing, chewing or food puzzles that suit the individual needs).

 Pain driven aggression

 Good to know: pain driven aggression does not always have to be caused by medical conditions.
 The anticipation of pain or discomfort can also 'trigger' healthy dogs to respond aggressively.
-In example, if a dog guardian is using a tool that causes physical discomfort, such as a pinch collar or a choke chain, dogs can develop aggressive responses when they anticipate pain (i.e. barking and lunging while on leash when these tools are being used).
+In example, if family members use tools that cause physical discomfort, such as a pinch collar or a choke chain, dogs can develop aggressive responses when they anticipate pain (i.e. barking and lunging while on leash when these tools are being used).